Active-Active Geo-Distributed Redis (CRDB)

-- If the CRDB spans a WAN, establish a VPN between each of the cluster's networks before setting up a CRDB.
+- If the CRDB spans a WAN, establish a VPN between each networks that hosts a cluster with a CDRB instance.

-- Confirm that a network time service is configured and running on each node in all clusters.
-See Network Time Service.
+Confirm that a network time service is configured and running on each node in all clusters.

 CRDB Current Limitations

 - RS is limited to five Participating Clusters or CRDB Instances per CRDB.

 - An existing database cannot modified to be a CRDB.
 To move existing data to a CRDB you must create a new CRDB and migrate your data.